Styler: learning formatting conventions to repair Checkstyle violations

-Note that the LSTM models predict \textit{formatting} token sequences (e.g. \autoref{subfig:patched-machine-learning-output}), but the goal is to have token sequences containing Java and formatting tokens (e.g. \autoref{subfig:patched-code-tokenized}), so they can further be translated back to Java code.
-Then, \Styler generates a new abstract token sequence ($O_i$) for each formatting token sequence ($F_i$), based on the original input $I$, such as in \autoref{fig:mapping1}.
+Note that the LSTM models predict \textit{formatting} token sequences (e.g., \autoref{subfig:patched-machine-learning-output}), but the goal is to have abstract token sequences containing Java and formatting tokens (e.g., \autoref{subfig:patched-code-tokenized}), so they can further be translated back to Java code.
+For that, \Styler generates a new abstract token sequence ($O_i$) for each formatting token sequence ($F_i$), based on the original input $I$, such as in \autoref{fig:mapping1}.
 Recall that $I$ is composed of pairs of Java tokens and formatting tokens (see \autoref{sec:java-source-code-encoding}), therefore its number of formatting tokens is $L_I = length(I)/2$.
-However, a LSTM model does not enforce the output size, thus we cannot guarantee that the length of a predicted formatting token sequence ($L_{F_i} = length(F_i)$) is equal to $L_I$.
-If $L_F>L_I$, \Styler uses the first $L_I$ formatting tokens from $F_i$ and ignores the remaining ones to generate $O_i$, such as in \autoref{fig:mapping2}.
-If $L_F<L_I$, \Styler uses all formatting tokens from $F_i$, and copies the $L_{F_i}+1, L_{F_i}+2, \ldots, L_I$ original formatting tokens from $I$, such as in \autoref{fig:mapping3}.
-Finally, after creating $x$ abstract token sequences $O_i$, \Styler continues its workflow (\autoref{fig:styler}--step G).
+However, an LSTM model does not enforce the output size, thus we cannot guarantee that the length of a predicted formatting token sequence ($L_{F_i} = length(F_i)$) is equal to $L_I$.
+If $L_{F_i}>L_I$, \Styler uses the first $L_I$ formatting tokens from $F_i$ and ignores the remaining ones to generate $O_i$, such as in \autoref{fig:mapping2}.
+If $L_{F_i}<L_I$, \Styler uses all formatting tokens from $F_i$ and copies the $L_{F_i}+1, L_{F_i}+2, \ldots, L_I$ original formatting tokens from $I$, such as in \autoref{fig:mapping3}.
+Finally, after creating $x$ abstract token sequences $O$, \Styler continues its workflow (\autoref{fig:styler}--step G).

-\subsection{Repair Verification and Selection}
+\subsection{Repair verification and selection}

-\Styler performs $x$ predictions per training data generation protocol (i.e. \protocolOne and \protocolTwo), so in the end \Styler generates $x \times 2$ predictions to repair a single error.
-After the translation of those predictions back to Java source code (\autoref{fig:styler}--step G), \Styler performs a verification (\autoref{fig:styler}--step H), where Checkstyle is executed on the resulting Java source code files.
-From the correctly repaired files (i.e. the ones that do not result in Checkstyle errors), \Styler selects the best one to give as output, where the best prediction is the one that has the smallest source code diff (\autoref{fig:styler}--step I).
+\Styler performs $x$ predictions per LSTM model (i.e., \protocolOne-based model and \protocolTwo-based model), so in the end \Styler generates $x \times 2$ predictions to repair a single violation.
+After the translation of these predictions back to Java source code (\autoref{fig:styler}--step G), \Styler performs a verification (\autoref{fig:styler}--step H), where the format checker is executed on the resulting Java source code files.
+Finally, given the files that do not result in formatting violations, \Styler selects the one that has the smallest source code diff to give as output (\autoref{fig:styler}--step I).